Camp Cooking with Tweens

 We added mixed nuts, raisins, dried cranberries, and candy-coated chocolate pieces.
 Before we left on the hike, we also added plain Cheerios to the mix.
 They can absorb moisture from the rest of the mix if in there too long, so they make a better last-minute addition.

 - Anything cooked on a stick.
 Really.
 Anything.
-From hot dogs to chicken strips (pre-grilled to heat up over fire), apples to marshmallows, everything is exciting on a pointy stick on a campfire.
+From hot dogs to chicken strips (pre-grilled to heat up over fire), apples to marshmallows, everything is exciting on a pointy stick over a campfire.

 Letting tweens help with the cooking is a great way of giving them some responsibility in the running of the campsite, and helps them feel like a part of the action.
 Whether these recipes, or your own family favorites, invite your tween camper to be part of the cooking crew.
 Camp cooking, combined with tween camping activities, can lead to family camping trips with no pre-teen grumpies!